jagansahu/RateMyPark/README.md

 # RateMyPark

 A Node.js web application in which you can rate other users' parks they may have been to.
-Users must be authenticated in order to post a park or comment on other user' parks.
-Anyone is free to rate any park registered in the database.
+Users must be authenticated in order to post a park or comment on other users' parks.
+However, anyone is free to rate any park registered in the database.

 ## Built with
 - Express